joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/03/well/live/hospital-patient-advocates.html?searchResultPosition=6

 **In Greene and Boebert, Democrats See a Helpful Political Target**\
-`The antics of Representatives Marjorie Taylor Greene and Lauren Boebert, as well as recent stumbles by Republicans, have drawn unflattering attention to their party.`\
+`The antics of Representatives Marjorie Taylor Greene and Lauren Boebert, as well as recent stumbles by other Republicans, have drawn unflattering attention to their party.`\
 https://nytimes.com/2022/03/03/us/politics/boebert-greene-republicans.html?searchResultPosition=7

 **Washington’s Newest Worry: The Dangers of Cornering Putin**\